In a previous post (and several others) John covered the ongoing debate about dietary cholesterol, with a particular focus on eggs.

 Well, after reading about every SNP in FMO3 that I could find, there’s nothing out there.

-The role of dioxins
+The role of dioxins in TMAO levels

 So nothing conclusive at the genetic level, but while searching the literature I did come across this interesting study which investigated the impact of dioxins on TMAO levels and FMO3 activity.